paulczar/ci-demo/blog.md

 ![](https://ci-demo-ghost-images.s3.amazonaws.com/2015/Nov/stage_ghost-1448031723495.png)

-_Originally when I started building this demo I had assumed that being able to perform actions on PR merges/closes would be simple, but I quickly discovered that __none of the CI tools that I looked at supported performing actions on PR close__.
+_Originally when I started building this demo I had assumed that being able to perform actions on PR merges/closes would be simple, but I quickly discovered that __none of the CI tools, that I could find, supported performing actions on PR close__.
 Thankfully I was able to find a useful [blog](http://chloky.com/github-json-payload-in-jenkins/) post that described how to set up a custom job with a webhook that could process the GitHub payload._

 #### Production

-Promoting the build from staging to production a two step process:
+Promoting the build from staging to production is a two step process:

-1. The user who wishes to promote it simply creates a pull request from the development branch to the master branch.
+1. The user who wishes to promote it creates a pull request from the development branch to the master branch.
 Jenkins will see this and kick off some final tests.

 ![](https://ci-demo-ghost-images.s3.amazonaws.com/2015/Nov/PR_to_master-1448031582932.png)